itaiag/snw-companion/README.md

 - **Dice Roller**: Roll various dice.

 The website is optimized for mobile devices and can also be installed as an WPA application.

+## Development

+Follow theses steps for developing the application

+### Running the application locally

+To run the application in your local environment run the following command:

+> npm start